 Now how decorated a cape can be will vary.
 It can be trimming just part of the cape, to lining it, to entirely covering it.
 What is decorating the cape can also vary.
-Real Life
+Realistic capes can be decorated with Fur, embroidery, gold lame, and even expensive dyes can count.
+Fantastic capes can decorate them even more, from armor, to fire, to Tron Lines.

 You might think pimping out a cape would be easy, but capes are a lot of material to work with, and even just edging one will take several yards of trimming.
 And of course historically all the decoration was done by hand.
 Thus anytime you see a cape where there is some kind of fancy trimming, lining, decoration, or other kind of work done, it counts as this trope.